tylermarshal/ruby-submissions/1803-b/1module/complete_me/Steve_Zach.md

 * 2: Below expectations
 * 1: Well-below expectations

-### 4. Git Workflow
+### 4. Git Workflow: 3

-- [ ] Repository demonstrates that each member of team has contributed fairly equally.
+- [x] Repository demonstrates that each member of team has contributed fairly equally.
-- [ ] Developers commit at a rate of approximately one commit every 30 minutes.
+- [x] Developers commit at a rate of approximately one commit every 30 minutes.
-- [ ] Repository shows the use of branches.
+- [x] Repository shows the use of branches.
-- [ ] Developers use a pull request workflow.
+- [x] Developers use a pull request workflow.
-- [ ] Developers resolve HoundCI complaints in their pull requests.
+- [x] Developers resolve HoundCI complaints in their pull requests.

 Grading: